Did you know there are over 900,000 unpaid family caregivers in Washington State?!

 You are an unpaid “family” caregiver if . . .

-- You may be a family caregiver if you provide care or support for an adult or child with a chronic or disabling condition.
+- You provide care or support for an adult or child with a chronic or condition that prevents self-care.

-- Being a family caregiver for a spouse, parent, child, or loved one takes a lot of time, effort and work.
-It can be both intellectually and emotionally challenging.
+Even though you have made a decision to help your spouse, parent, child, or other loved one, we understand it can take a lot of time, effort and work.
+It can even be mentally and emotionally challenging as you balance their needs with your own.
 You may have become a caregiver suddenly and without warning, or perhaps your role evolved slowly over time.

 We recognize the sacrifices you have made.
 You matter: Clearly, your loved ones need you.
 And your daily work saves our State billions of dollars every year.